-Domestic Violence Attorney in NY and NJ
+Domestic Violence Attorney in New York

 Assault charges should never be taken lightly, especially those involving domestic violence.
 If you have recently been accused of domestic violence and need exceptional legal advice and action, The Gallucci Law Firm is ready to effectively represent you and your case.
 As an experienced advocate for those facing criminal charges throughout the Tri-State Area, we’ll work to safeguard your legal rights and represent you throughout the legal process.